Business during COVID 19

 - General inquiries from residents, real estate agents, developers etc., will be received by e-mail at firstname.lastname@example.org.
 A return e-mail or phone call will be provided by a member of the Planning and Development Department or forwarded to the appropriate Department for response.

-- Existing Applications: Submission of revisions to existing planning applications and plans will be accepted by courier at the main door of Whitby Town Hall, 575 Rossland Road East, on Tuesday’s only and should be co-ordinated with the Planner of record on the file.
+- Existing Applications: Submission of revisions to existing planning applications and plans will be accepted by courier at the main door of Whitby Town Hall, 575 Rossland Road East, and should be co-ordinated in advance with the Planner of record on the file.

 - New Applications: Submission of new planning applications will be continue to be received and processed.
-New applications will be required to be submitted by courier on Tuesday’s only.
+New applications will be required to be submitted by courier to the main door of Whitby Town Hall, 575 Rossland Road East.
 Whenever possible, applications should be commissioned by a Commissioner of Oaths in advance of submission.
 Please email the Planning and Development Department at least 24 hours in advance, if you plan on submitting a new planning application.
 In addition to hard copies and digital memory sticks, applicants are encouraged to submit digital copies of the application(s) and supporting documentation through the Planning and Development Department's online request form:

 The planner assigned will contact the applicant to provide information regarding electronic submissions.